 - 1 teaspoon pomegranate powder

-- Set the oven to 325 degrees.
+- Toast: Set the oven to 325 degrees.
 Place the macadamia nuts in a bowl and stir in the maple syrup and salt.
 Pour onto a baking sheet lined with parchment and bake for 12 minutes, until the nuts are golden and fragrant.
+Keep an eye on them so they don't burn; a toaster oven will likely cook faster.
 Remove from oven and let cool about 5 minutes.

-- With a knife or narrow spatula, poke through the areas of fruit powder, continuing around the jar to create swirl patterns.
+- Swirls: With a knife or chopstick, poke down through the areas of fruit powder, continuing around the jar to create swirl patterns.
 Be careful not to stir or over mix the nut butter in the process so that the swirls remain visible.

 - Serve in any manner you enjoy nut butter.
 Keep sealed in the fridge for up to a month or so.